 - Each stanza brings a different perspective.
-The first stanza is a kind of live commentary on the mechanics of the accident, the second involves the crowd and uses the collective, questioning 'we', whilst the third is an answer to these questions about human innocence.
+The first stanza is a kind of live commentary on the mechanics of the accident, the second and third involve the crowd and uses the collective, questioning 'we', whilst the fourth is an answer to these questions about human innocence.

 All in all a powerful poem that is full of imagery, reality and logic.
 It also has a strange detachment, as if the poet were a cameraman or documentary maker, stumbling across this horrific accident, asking soul searching questions about the randomness of death.